 Having a positive outlook keeps your mind at bay from the stressful territories that wish to encapsulate your thoughts.
 It takes energy to be negative.
 Rather than putting that energy to negativity, utilize it towards your tasks.

 Optimism comes naturally.
-The more one were to get done, the more accomplished we feel, and thus feeling great.
+The more work we get done, the more accomplished we feel, and thus feeling great.
 Remind yourself that you can get the job done, or treat yourself to your favorite coffee.
 Keep your positive wheels turning by having or doing the things that make you happy.

 Wake up 1 Hour Early Everyday